How do I send CTRL ALT Delete using Remote Desktop?

-For example, if I wanted to change the local admin password on a remote PC using a Remote Desktop connection, it would be helpful to be able to send the CTRL+ALT+Delete key sequence to the remote computer.
-I would normally do this by pressing CTRL+ALT+Delete and selecting the change password option.
-But I can't send CTRL+ALT+Delete using Remote Desktop since this "special" key series is always handled by the local client.
+I want to change the admin password on a remote PC using Remote Desktop.
+I normally do this by pressing CTRL+ALT+Delete and selecting the change password option.
+But I can't send CTRL+ALT+Delete using RDP.
+What should I do?
+How can I change the password using RDP?

 - Question from T. Marshall

-As we know, CTRL+ALT+Delete is a very useful combination.
-It invokes a Task Manager or security-related component that facilitates ending a Windows session or killing a frozen application.
-Not only that, with this combination, you can quickly manage your user account and control switch machine.
-However, this combination does not work well under Remote Desktop Connection.
-When you want to use CTRL+ALT+Delete in the remote computer during a Remote Desktop connection, this command is always utilized by your own computer rather than send to the host computer.
-So what to do?
+CTRL+ALT+Delete is a very useful combination.
+It invokes a Task Manager, Change Password, Logoff, etc. However, this combination does not work well under Remote Desktop Connection as this command is always utilized by your own computer rather than send to the remote computer.

 Two ways to send CTRL+ALT+Delete in Remote Desktop

-Although CTRL ALT Delete is not working in Remote Desktop, CTRL ALT End does.
+Although CTRL ALT Delete is not working in Remote Desktop, CTRL ALT End can do the same thing.

 Step 1.
 Press Windows key and R to open run box.
 Type “mstsc” and press ENTER.